JeffMusgrave/jeff-musgrave-portfolio/jm-react-site/src/data/markdown/about/01-AboutMe.md

-## About me!
+# About Jeff

-I’m a graphic designer with over a decade of experience in the field.
-In addition to design, I have extensive knowledge of front end development, video editing, and audio recording, mixing, and mastering.
+With over a decade of graphic design and website development experience, I am an expert in the art and technology of visual presentation.
+I also have years of experience with video editing, audio mixing and mastering.
+Whatever your design, production, or communication challenge, I can create a compelling solution.
+Contact me to learn more.

-Whatever your creative problem requires, I can solve it.
-To find out more, shoot me an email via the contact form on this page.